 People who were registered for the 2017 race and qualify for bypassing the lottery this year must still register during the window and pay the registration fee.

 Information on refunds will be updated in the future

 Awards go to open male and female overall winner and top male and female in each age group.
 Age groups are 29 and under, 30-39,40-49, 50-59, and 60-69, and 70 and over.
 Open winners not eligible for age group awards; therefore there will not be an age group award for the age group that the open winner comes from.

 Local time: 3:06 PM

 The race start and finish are about 20 miles apart.
-Runners are responsible for their own transportation between the start and finish.
 Participants are asked to be generous in providing rides to other runners.
-Organizations independent of the race have provided shuttle service in past years and are expected to again this year.
+Organizations independent of the race have provided shuttle service in past years and are expected to again this year with expanded services.
 Watch our Facebook page for details.